FelixKrueger/Bismark/docs/options/genome_preparation.md

 This script is supposed to convert a specified reference genome into two different bisulfite converted versions and index them for alignments with Bowtie 2 (default), HISAT2 or minimap2.
 The first bisulfite genome will have all Cs converted to Ts (C->T), and the other one will have all Gs converted to As (G->A).
 Both bisulfite genomes will be stored in subfolders within the reference genome folder containing the unconverted reference sequence (in FastA format).
-Once the bisulfite conversion has been completed, the program will fork and launch two simultaneous instances of the Bowtie 2, HISAT2 or minimap2 indexer (`bowtie2-build` or `hisat2-build` or `minimap2 -d`, resepctively).
+Once the bisulfite conversion has been completed, the program will fork and launch two simultaneous instances of the Bowtie 2, HISAT2 or minimap2 indexer (`bowtie2-build` or `hisat2-build` or `minimap2 -d`, respectively).
 Here is the structure of the reference genome folder after successful indexing (with Bowtie2 in this case):

 ```
 ├── Bisulfite_Genome